jellyfysh/MCMCNutshell/README.md

 ## MCMCNutshell
 This repository accompanies the article
 [Concepts in Monte Carlo sampling](https://github.com/jellyfysh/MCMCNutshell/blob/master/Concepts_in_Monte_Carlo_sampling.pdf) by Gabriele Tartero and Werner Krauth.
-It contains all the programs discussed in Appendix B.
+It contains all the supplementary material discussed in Appendix B.

 This article may be downloaded for personal use only.
-Any other use requires prior permission of the author and AIP Publishing.
+Any other use requires prior permission of the authors and AIP Publishing.
 This article appeared in American Journal of Physics, Volume 92, Issue 1 (January 2024) and may be found also [here](https://doi.org/10.1119/5.0176853).